 You also need to count the calories in your food to make sure that you have enough.
 And of course to make sure that you aren’t bringing more than you can possibly eat.
 On a recent five-day trip my husband and I packed in a hurry and didn’t look at our snacks too carefully.
 We packed out so much extra food – at least three extra days’ worth of snacks!
 Oops!

 Psst!
-For advice on backpacking menus, check out my post on choosing the best backpacking meals and my guide to making DIY backpacking meals from grocery store ingredients.
+For advice on backpacking menus, check out my post on choosing the best backpacking meals, my guide to making DIY backpacking meals from grocery store ingredients, and my guide to dehydrating backpacking meals.

 13. Ditch the Stove